-JP Morgan Chase Bank Term Loan-During the fiscal year ended June 30, 2013, \$5,000,000 of the \$10,000,000 credit facility was drawn and subsequently converted to a secured five-year term loan, bearing interest at LIBOR, plus 125 basis points, and maturing in October 2017.
+JP Morgan Chase Bank Term Loan - The Garden is party to a secured five-year term loan with JP Morgan Chase Bank, bearing interest at LIBOR, plus 125-basis points, and maturing in October 2017.
 The repayment terms of the loan require monthly equal principal payments assuming a 10-year maturity, beginning in April 2013, with the remaining principal amount due and payable on the maturity date.
-During the fiscal years ended June 30, 2014 and 2013, \$500,004 and \$125,001, respectively, of the loan principal was repaid.
+During the fiscal years ended June 30, 2015 and 2014, \$500,004 and \$500,004 of the loan principal was repaid, respectively.